SahilVijaySingh28/PeerChat/docs/coding-standards.md

-# FlashChat Coding Standards
+# PeerChat Coding Standards

 ## Overview
-This document outlines the coding standards and best practices for the FlashChat project.
+This document outlines the coding standards and best practices for the PeerChat project.
 Following these standards ensures code consistency, maintainability, and readability across the codebase.

 ## General Principles